Children's book illustration: developing personal projects

 What will we cover?

-Over the course, you will have the opportunity to develop your work using a variety of media, including pen and ink, watercolour, crayon, pencil, charcoal and pastel.
+Over the course, you will have the opportunity to develop your work using a variety of media, depending on your choice and advise from you tutor.

 You will examine different approaches and styles of illustration, develop research and reference material and explore the relationship between illustration and text.
 The workshops will cover character development and expression, page design and layout, relationship of illustration to text, and target age ranges.